CSCAR/workshop-stata-intro/stata_markdown/04-data-manipulation.md

 The number of surplus is the number of non-unique rows in that category.
 We could compute it ourselves - we know that there are 42 rows with 2 copies, so that means that half of the rows are "unique" and the other half are "duplicates" (which is unique and which is duplicate is not clear).
 So 42/2 =
-21, and we have 21 surprlus.
+21, and we have 21 surplus.

 Consider the row for 4 copies.
 There are 48 rows, each of which belongs to a set of four duplicates.
 For example, 1, 1, 1, 1, 2, 2, 2, 2, has
 observations 8 and copies 2.
 In this row, 48/4 = 12, so there are 12 unique values, meaning 36 surplus.